 ISLML, for example, currently offers AS and A levels in business, economics, global perspectives, psychology and computer science as well as the more classic subjects such as English language & literature, French, German, maths, the three sciences, history, geography, art and music.
 One of the advantages of the IGCSE and A level system is that you can pick a subject at A level that you did not take at IGCSE level, for example psychology.

-St George’s International School currently offers AS and A level in all the classical subjects for both humanities and science, plus art and design, business studies, economics, media studies and psychology.
+St George’s International School currently offers 18 subjects at AS and A level including all the classical subjects for both humanities and science, plus art and design, business studies, economics, media studies and psychology.

 This type of education, leading to A levels, typically suits a child that is stronger in some subjects than in others, as they can effectively focus on their stronger subjects in the final two years of school.
 However, it does allow a child to give up languages and maths at an earlier age, and care should be taken in choosing the right A level combination if students want to study in a specific field at university, such as medicine or engineering.

 Students take written exams at the end of two years which are externally assessed and graded from A* to G (pass grades are A* to E).